mm6/InternetOfThingsCourse/CourseDescription.md

 5. build firmware applications for a microcontroller.

+6. build Node-RED flows.

-6. build firmware applications that interact with digital twins on the cloud.
+7. build firmware applications that interact with digital twins on the cloud.

-7. develop web applications that are usable in real time IoT environments.
+8. develop web applications that are usable in real time IoT environments.

-8. appreciate the privacy and security issues associated with the IoT landscape.
+9. appreciate the privacy and security issues associated with the IoT landscape.

-9. appreciate the importance of identity and identity management in the internet of things.
+10. appreciate the importance of identity and identity management in the internet of things.